Ann E. Lawton is an artist, art therapist, and art educator.

 Since 2011, Ann has been an art therapist and has worked with a variety of populations in the St. Croix Valley of Western Wisconsin and Minnesota.
 Her clinical work is diverse in populations, which include clients living respectively with depression, anxiety, addiction, and trauma.
 Regardless of the specific therapeutic needs, Ann has been witness to the power of art therapy through working with clients and providing them with the opportunity to participate in the innate life force of healing through creativity.

 Ann has taught in the art department at the University of Wisconsin--River Falls since 2011.
-She teaches classes such as design foundations, drawing courses, freshman seminar, and introduction to art therapy.
+She teaches classes such as design foundations, drawing courses, freshman seminar, introduction to art therapy, and honor seminar.
 She was awarded the 2018 College of Arts and Sciences Outstanding Teaching Award for Excellence in Teaching at UWRF.